Courses Taught

 Economic Forecasting

-Economic Forecasting covers the basics of forecasting as used in finance, economics, and business.
-Time series topics include predictive regression, trend and seasonal modeling, ARIMA models, multivariate models, spectral analysis, unit roots, cointegration, volatility modeling, and Bayesian analysis.
+Economic forecasting encompasses the fundamentals of forecasting in finance, economics, and business.
+Topics related to time series include predictive regression, trend and seasonal modeling, ARIMA models, multivariate models, spectral analysis, unit roots, cointegration, volatility modeling, and Bayesian analysis.

 WebMBA Finance

-Finance studies financial risk and return, capital budgeting, valuation, capital structure, working capital management, and current topics in financial management.
-The course provides tools to analyze a company’s financial position relative to the industry, apply time value of money concepts to business cash flows, evaluate the acceptability of short-term and long-term financial decisions, and understand the relationship between capital structure, risk, and the cost of capital.
+Finance covers financial risk and return, capital budgeting, valuation, capital structure, working capital management, and contemporary topics in financial management.
+The course equips students with tools to assess a company’s financial standing in relation to the industry, apply time value of money principles to business cash flows, evaluate the feasibility of short-term and long-term financial decisions, and understand the relationship between capital structure, risk, and the cost of capital.

 Undergraduate